Home Mission Organization Principal Investigators Publications News Awards Visits Jobs Contact Twitter

 A leading pioneer in neuromorphic computing, working at France's CNRS, Thales, and Paris-Saclay.

-Julie is visiting UCSD this summer to build on the collaborations forged by Q-MEEN-C. Here she imparts a lecture on equilibrium propagation, a new idea to make neural networks more efficient.
+Julie is visiting UCSD this where she was honored with the Margaret Burbidge Visiting Professorship Award this summer.
+She visit will help build on the collaborations forged by Q-MEEN-C. Here she imparts a lecture on equilibrium propagation, a new idea to make neural networks more efficient.

 Posted 7.25.2023